Sarah627/Java_miniatures/README.md

     There is two keys to design a loop:

   1. Identify the code needed to be repeated
-  2. Iedntify what can terminate the loop
+  2. Identify what can terminate the loop

 - Types of loop statements in Java:
   - pretest loops